 Biography

-I am a Research Assistant on the Mapping Africa’s Endangered Archaeological Sites and Monuments (MAEASaM) project, primarily working on locating and documenting archaeological sites in Sudan.
+I am a Research Assistant on the Mapping Africa’s Endangered Archaeological Sites and Monuments (MAEASaM) project, working on a variety of components of the project, including helping to design our Arches database’s structure, locating and recording archaeological sites and potential threats to their integrity (particularly in Sudan), and creating maps demonstrating the project's work.

-My interest in the archaeological heritage of Africa began while studying it within my BA at Oxford, in Archaeology and Anthropology.
-After graduating, I developed a further enthusiasm for geospatial archaeology, and so applied for an MSc in Digital Archaeology at York.
-Indeed, during this degree I mostly specialised in GIS, particularly within my dissertation, which applied a variety of spatial analyses within and between buildings at Songo Mnara, in Tanzania.
-Following this, I participated in a graduate attachment scheme at the BIEA (British Institute in Eastern Africa), acting as a remote research assistant on archaeological projects in East Africa, before taking up this position with MAEASaM.
+My enthusiasm for geospatial archaeology from my undergraduate degree led me to pursue an MSc in Digital Archaeology at the University of York, within which I mostly specialised in GIS, particularly within my dissertation, which applied a variety of spatial analyses within and between buildings at Songo Mnara, in Tanzania.
+Following this, I participated in a graduate attachment scheme at the BIEA, acting as a remote research assistant on archaeological projects in East Africa, before taking up this position with MAEASaM.

 Research

 My main professional interest is in using geospatial techniques to locate, present and analyse archaeological knowledge, especially in unconventional ways.
-I am also greatly motivated to study the rich archaeology of Africa specifically, particularly regarding interactions and connections between the continent’s diverse historic and prehistoric societies.
+I am also interested in maps more generally, particularly the ways that they are used by archaeologists.